1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 ### Refunds
 - All purchases are processed through the Apple App Store
-- Refund requests must be submitted to Apple directly through the App Store
+- Refund requests must be submitted to Apple directly
 - We do not control Apple's refund policies
 - Refunds are granted at Apple's sole discretion according to their terms

-To request a refund:
+**To request a refund:**
 1. Go to reportaproblem.apple.com
 2. Sign in with your Apple ID
 3. Find your purchase and select "Report a Problem"